-To learn about Penal Code 550 PC | California health care fraud law, refer to our informational article on Penal Code 550 PC | California health care fraud law.
+Arrested in California?
+Refer to our informational article on Penal Code 550 PC | California health care fraud law.

-- As a practitioner, an insurer or any agent thereof, acting to assist, conspire with or urge another person to commit any act or omission specified in this section through deceit, misrepresentation or other fraudulent means.
+(e) As a practitioner, an insurer or any agent thereof, acting to assist, conspire with or urge another person to commit any act or omission specified in this section through deceit, misrepresentation or other fraudulent means.

-- Participating in, aiding, abetting, conspiring to commit, soliciting another person to commit, or permitting an employee or agent to commit any act or omission specified in this section.
+(h) Participating in, aiding, abetting, conspiring to commit, soliciting another person to commit, or permitting an employee or agent to commit any act or omission specified in this section.

-(a) Whoever knowingly and willfully executes, or attempts to execute, a scheme or artifice -
+- 18 USC § 1347. (a) Whoever knowingly and willfully executes, or attempts to execute, a scheme or artifice -

 - to defraud any health care benefit program; or

 - to obtain, by means of false or fraudulent pretenses, representations, or promises, any of the money or property owned by, or under the custody or control of, any health care benefit program, in connection with the delivery of or payment for health care benefits, items, or services, shall be fined under this title or imprisoned not more than 10 years, or both.
 If the violation results in serious bodily injury (as defined in section 1365 of this title), such person shall be fined under this title or imprisoned not more than 20 years, or both; and if the violation results in death, such person shall be fined under this title, or imprisoned for any term of years or for life, or both.